Nighat-Soom/Assignment-Repository/README.md

-# Assignment-Repository
+# New-Repository
-Repository for Assignment!
+This repository is just for Practice